NickGrunert/master-thesis/modules/02_algorithm.typ

       box(figure(image("../figures/scoring_algorithm/found_mistake/2.png")), clip: true, width: 100%, inset: (left: -5.4in, right: -2.8in, top: -0.3in)),
       box(figure(image("../figures/scoring_algorithm/found_mistake/3.png")), clip: true, width: 100%, inset: (left: -5.4in, right: -2.8in, top: -0.3in)),
       caption: [
-        Base Area Detection with (left) and without (right) Refinement.
+        Base Area Detection with (left) and without (right) Refinement ],
-      ],
       label: <fig:scores:founderror>,
     )

     In the final algorithm for this section, the base area filtering will be executed prior to separation and re-linking, as the filtration of surfaces before these steps exerts a significant influence on the resulting execution time.
     Given the potential abundance of small surfaces in the external environment, the efficiency of the algorithm is contingent upon the optimization of its calculation process.
-    In addition, preliminary experimentation has demonstrated that employing the refinement steps intended for normal surfaces on the base area surfaces yields no more positive results than negative ones.
+    Moreover, preliminary experimentation has demonstrated that employing the refinement steps intended for normal surfaces on the base area surfaces yields no more positive results than negative ones.
     A notable distinction emerges in the application of refinement to the detected base area, as illustrated in @fig:scores:founderror.
     The application of refinement to the thin segment on the left would result in the erroneous filtration of that segment.
     While it demonstrates increased resilience against minor variations in the house outlines, it exhibits reduced robustness in other aspects.
     The prevailing assumption was that if an insufficient amount of clipping for detecting the building's outline was applied, remediation was possible by simply increasing the clipping percentage.
     While this approach is not without its limitations, as it likely results in more clipping than necessary and is not entirely robust, these aspects will not be addressed in this work.
-    This is partially due to the fact that the base area detection will be addressed by @section:replace_clipping_by_sam, which will replace this specific part of the algorithm by using SAM on the nDSM data to find the base area.
+    This is partially due to the fact that the base area detection will be addressed in @section:replace_clipping_by_sam, which will replace this specific part of the algorithm by using SAM on the nDSM data to find the base area.

     #figure(
       image("../data/6/1/v1/surfaces.png", width: 100%),
       caption: [
-        Intermediary steps of the Surface Generation.
+        Intermediary steps of the Surface Generation
       ],
     ) <fig:surfaces_pipeline>